malegria01/IdentificationSecretoryPeptides/README.md

 ### 1.2 Output File
 The resulting [output file](data/1.2_Input_for_uniprot_IDmapping.txt) contains a dataset listing 141 identified proteins.
 Each entry is labeled with UniProt IDs and the amino acid positions of SPs.
 The format for each entry is `P0AEG4[1-20]`, where `P0AEG4` is the protein ID and `[1-20]` indicates the SP amino acid positions in brackets.

-Finally, the control SP database stored 145 sequences, experimentally validated from *Escherichia coli* proteome (UniProt).
-The constructed collection of SPs included the signal peptide PelB from *Erwinia carotovora* [Supplementary Table 1](/outputs/SupplementaryTable1_SignalPeptides_with_experimental_evidence.xlsx).
-The Control SP database contains a total of 146 sequences.
+Finally, the control SP database stored 145 sequences experimentally validated from the *Escherichia coli* proteome (UniProt).
+Also, the constructed collection of SPs includes the signal peptide PelB from *Erwinia carotovora* [Supplementary Table 1](/outputs/SupplementaryTable1_SignalPeptides_with_experimental_evidence.xlsx).
+All in all, the Control SP database contains a total of 146 sequences.

 ### 1.3 Retrieval and Analysis of Toxin Signal Peptides

-The toxin SP collection from gram-negative microbes is now being created following this protocol:"
+The toxin SP collection from gram-negative microbes is now created following this protocol:"

 Signal peptides associated with toxins (GO:0003824) from the proteome of gram-negative bacteria (taxonomy: Proteobacteria) were retrieved from the UniProt database, including both reviewed and hypothetical protein sequences.
 Access the sequences [here](https://www.dropbox.com/scl/fi/tnfzn8st611xdv26vs9c5/1.3_toxin_sequences_INPUT.fasta?rlkey=85fmeqjw1l51uh4r67dc1ee49&dl=0).
 Subsequently, these sequences were processed using SignalP to predict signal peptides: